 - Keep a list of credit cards in a safe place with phone numbers to call if lost/stolen.

 - Make sure to get your free credit report from each of the credit reporting agencies each year.
-Since there are three companies, you can get one report every for months.
+Since there are three companies, you can get one report every four months (ex.
+Experian in January, Transunion in May, and Equifax in September).
 Just go to: https://www.annualcreditreport.com/cra/index.

 - Use a unique password for each of your accounts.
 If a fraudster hacks one place, they could have access to every other place that you use that same password.